neelsmith/greeklang/README.md

 Specification of a computational system for working with ancient Greek, and implementations of the specification in code libraries.

-The source for the specification is the `specs` directory, and uses [concordion](http://concordion.org/) to bind the specification to excecutable tests.

 For more information, see the project web site at <http://neelsmith.github.io/greeklang/>.